About Genomics

 BRCA1 & BRCA2

-BRCA1 & BRCA2 are the important genes carrying information for making proteins important for repairing of DNA damage in the cell.
-Any such alteration or change in their DNA sequence (genetic alteration/mutation), which may affect the function of these proteins may fail to help cell in repairing its DNA damage.
-The cells dividing with damaged or problematic DNA may lead to start of tumor formation in the breast, ovary or other associated organs of body.
+BRCA1 & BRCA2 are the important genes carrying information to repair DNA damage in the cell.
+Any such change in their DNA sequence (genetic alteration/mutation), which may impair the proteins' ability to repair DNA damage in cells.
+The cell dividing with damaged or problematic DNA may lead to tumor formation in the breast, ovary or other associated organs.

-BRCA1 & BRCA2 or collectively called BRCA test or BRCA status, is actually sequencing of our DNA portions coding for these genes and can be conducted on simple blood sample in case of germline BRCA testing (Germline-BRCA test).
+BRCA1 & BRCA2 or collectively called BRCA test or BRCA status, is actually sequencing of our DNA encoding these genes can be conducted on a blood sample in case of germline BRCA testing (Germline-BRCA test).
 Germline testing is performed on our normal cells to understand if the change is already there in our cells and confirm that we inherit this alteration.
-If someone is detected with breast or ovarian cancer and mutation in the germline cells (blood cells) not present then your physician/doctor may ask for a BRCA test on the tissue sample/biopsy taken from the site of tumor.
+If someone is detected with breast or ovarian cancer and no mutation is present in germline cells, then your physician/doctor may ask for a BRCA test on the tissue sample/biopsy taken from the site of tumor.
 This will be to confirm or to rule out if the mutation is BRCA gene(s) is involved in the occurrence of the tumor or not.
 This test conducted on tissue sample/biopsy is known as somatic-BRCA test.

 Hereditary Breast and Ovarian Cancer